MemoryNode API usage

 | GET | /v1/admin/billing/health | Billing health view |

-POST /v1/mcp,POST /mcp→ Streamable HTTP JSON-RPC (handleHostedMcpRequestin apps/api/src/mcpHosted.ts).GET /v1/mcp,GET /mcp→ browser landing or SSE.DELETE /v1/mcp,DELETE /mcp→ close session.
+POST /v1/mcp,POST /mcp→ Streamable HTTP JSON-RPC (handleHostedMcpRequestin apps/api/src/handlers/mcp/hosted.ts).GET /v1/mcp,GET /mcp→ browser landing or SSE.DELETE /v1/mcp,DELETE /mcp→ close session.- Session header

 auth → rate limit → concurrency lease → quota reserve → embed (EMBEDDINGS_MODE, versioned chunk metadata) → dedupe / conflict / evolution passes → insert memories + memory_chunks → optional LLM extraction via CHAT_PROVIDER (up to 10 child memories) → commit reservation → audit.

-resolveQuotaForWorkspace uses the billing entitlement row source (workspace_entitlements).
+resolveQuotaForWorkspace uses the billing entitlement row source (entitlements).

 Entitlement source changes are audited in workspace_entitlement_audit and write-protected after create.